Pressed for evidence against Mahmoud Khalil, government cites its power to deport people for beliefs

 A Department of Homeland Security spokesperson, Tricia McLaughlin, did not respond to questions about whether it had additional evidence against Khalil, writing in an emailed statement, “DHS did file evidence, but immigration court dockets are not available to the public.”

-Khalil, 30, was arrested March 8 in New York and taken to a detention center in Louisiana.
-He is a Palestinian by ethnicity who was born in Syria.
-Khalil recently finished his coursework for a master's degree at Columbia's school of international affairs.
-He is married to an American citizen who is due to give birth this month.
+Khalil, a 30-year-old Palestinian by ethnicity who was born in Syria, was arrested March 8 in New York and taken to a detention center in Louisiana.
+He recently finished his coursework for a master's degree at Columbia's school of international affairs.
+His wife, an American citizen, is due to give birth this month.

 Khalil has adamantly rejected allegations of antisemitism, accusing the Trump administration in a letter sent from jail last month of “targeting me as part of a broader strategy to suppress dissent.”